DA | EN | DE | FR | ES

 • Avoid reheating old water.

-• Clean the kettle regularly to remove limescale.
+• Clean the kettle regularly for lime.

 Frequently asked questions about water for tea